lucasdelvillar/pokedex/README.md

-# Pokedex
+# Pokédex
-This website replicates a pokedex from pokemon.
-You can search a pokemon and it's info will be displayed on both the front and back of the card.
+This website replicates a pokédex from Pokémon.
+You can search a pokémon and it's info will be displayed on both the front and back of the card.

 **Link to project:** https://ld-pokedex.netlify.app